Kinnaribadal/Final-Project/README.md

 Raul Acosta
 so i tried doing a sample of everything by using lung cancer dataset

-there is so much medical data and medical field
+there is so much medical data and medical field it was tough to streaming down the goal